doozr/guac/README.md

 period, it may be that the connection has hung and should be reconnected.

 The PersistentRealTime connection accepts a duration to be considered "inactive" and will reconnect if that timeout is exceeded between messages.
-It does not send ping requests of its own; they must still be sent.
+Not that it does not send ping requests; it only times out if nothing comes back.
+Make sure pings are being sent to prevent timeout.

 ## Limitations